Written By Sam Smith

 Our second metric is the ratio of Lean Body Mass (LBM) divided by FEV6 (Forced Expiratory Volume, 6 seconds).
 This ratio is looking at how much lean mass must be fueled relative to lung volume.
 The FEV6 measurement is the amount of air exhaled in a forced breath that last for 6 seconds.
 We use a nSpire PiKo-6 Electronic FEV1 / FEV6 Meter device.
 With regards to accuracy in measurement, this piece of equipment has a “4% or 0.1 L accuracy, whichever is greater.”

 We use the 6 second value (FEV 6) to get an accurate representation of how much lung volume someone has available to them.
-The closer an athlete is to the lowest levels we have seen (i.e.- 23-24 lbs of LBM/liter), the better off they will be in the CrossFit, relatively speaking, not absolutely.
+The closer an athlete is to the lowest levels we have seen (i.e.- 23-24 lbs of LBM/liter), the better off they will be, relatively speaking, not absolutely.
 The separating value we look for is 30 lbs. of LBM/liter.
 Empirically, we’ve found that having a value of 30 or less sets an athlete up well with enough oxygen to support the LBM they have.
 If someone was to have a value above 30, say 38, we would then say they have too much LBM relative to their lung volume.
 Thus, we would have to improve their muscles’ ability to use O2 by becoming more efficient due to less availability.

 You can also think of it as, there is less room for error due to less total volume of O2 available.
 Therefore, they will need to accumulate lots of contractions that stay below the threshold.
 Without getting to complex, think: keeping them below THEIR “redline” and able to continually cycle through those movements for extended periods of time.
 If these athletes get too close or go over their ventilator threshold, they will: start to slow down significantly in cycle rate, get “hot” temperature wise and will have to start breaking up sets more than necessary to prevent failing repetitions.
 These are all indirect measures of the athlete starting to burn too much sugar (from a physiological perspective) and is now moving away from MAINLY using aerobic metabolism as the primary fuel source.
 Thus, the work is now becoming “unsustainable” and entering “into fatigue” based sets/training.